3.8 Provisions and contingencies

 The financial asset and the associated liability are measured on a basis that reflects the rights and obligations that the Company has retained.

-and the sum of the consideration received and receivable and the cumulative gain or loss that had been recognised in other comprehensive income and accumulated in equity is recognised in profit or loss if such gain or loss would have otherwise been recognised in profit or loss on disposal of that financial asset.
+On derecognition of a financial asset, the difference between the asset’s carrying amount and the sum of the consideration received and receivable and the cumulative gain or loss that had been recognised in other comprehensive income and accumulated in equity is recognised in profit or loss if such gain or loss would have otherwise been recognised in profit or loss on disposal of that financial asset.

-c) Impairment of financial assets
+e) Impairment of financial assets

 The Company applies expected credit losses (ECL) model for measurement and recognition of loss allowance on the following:

-In case of financial assets measured at amortized cost, the Company determines if there has been a significant increase in credit risk of the financial asset since initial recognition.
+In case of other assets measured at amortized cost, the Company determines if there has been a significant increase in credit risk of the financial asset since initial recognition.
 If the credit risk of such assets has not increased significantly, an amount equal to 12-month ECL is measured and recognized as loss allowance.
 However, if credit risk has increased significantly, an amount equal to lifetime ECL is measured and recognized as loss allowance.

 Subsequently, if the credit quality of the financial asset improves such that there is no longer a significant increase in credit risk since initial recognition, the Company reverts to recognizing impairment loss allowance based on 12-month ECL.